microsoft/DNS-Challenge/README.md

 * **utils.py** - contains some utility functions required to synthesize the data
 * **unit_tests_synthesizer.py** - contains the unit tests to ensure sanity of the data

+## Usage:
+* Clone the repository
+* Edit **noisyspeech_synthesizer.cfg** to include the paths to clean speech and noise directories.
+Also, specify the paths to the destination directories and store logs.
+* Run python **noisyspeech_synthesizer_singleprocess.py** to synthesize the data.

 # Contributing